FDiot/code_tympan3/doc/architecture.rst

 Some tasks have already been started:

  #.
-Make a data model for the solver part, i.e. create objects such acoustic
+Make a dedicated data model for the solver part (see class ``AcousticProblemModel``),
+    i.e. create elementary
-    sources, triangles related to a material, a spectrum, etc. in order to define a model used by any solver.
-These objecs are built from a specific site.
+    objects (as opposed to business objects) such as acoustic sources and receptors, triangles related to a material, spectrums, etc. in order to define a model that can be used by any solver.
  #.
 Change the core simulation workflow in order to have a clear separation
     between the business logic and the solvers.
-In other words, data from site to the computation and then the graphical user interface will be provided by a few data files.
+    In other word, rewrite the solvers (starting from the default solver) to make them use the new data model aforementioned, which is built from the business representation of the site just before the computation.
+ #.
+Build the solver data model from the Python subprocess by going through the
+    current site and computation and extracting relevant data.

 Here a schema about the splitting between site elements and the computation --- separate the business logic related to a site with the way to solve the acoustic